elephantscale/es-training-new/elastic/slides/Analytics.md

 ## Why not use Facets?

 * You may have heard about **facets** in Elasticsearch or Solr
-* But you can’t nest multiple types of facetsL
+* But you can't nest multiple types of facetsL
   - Limits the possibilities for exploration
 * Examples: can do
   - On a blogging site